iree-org/iree-nvgpu/README.md

 # OpenXLA NVIDIA GPU Compiler and Runtime

-This project contains the compiler and runtime plugins enabling specialized targeting of the OpenXLA platform the NVIDIA GPUs.
+This project contains the compiler and runtime plugins enabling specialized targeting of the OpenXLA platform to NVIDIA GPUs.
 It builds on top of the core IREE toolkit.

 ## Development setup